xkeshav29/moviebooking-springboot/Readme.md

 ## Explore Rest APIs

-The app defines CRUD APIs and others as listen the respective controllers.
+The app defines CRUD APIs and others as listed the respective controllers.
     /actor
     /movie
     /theater